 Making things happen

-Over the next twelve weeks, we will explore leadership practices that help advance team learning and productivity, streamline processes, or create stronger momentum.
+Over the next twelve articles, we will explore leadership practices that help advance team learning and productivity, streamline processes, or create stronger momentum.
 These are strategies I’ve found or developed over years of managing teams and consulting with dozens of other leaders, and then honed through a hard look at the available reading and research on the topic.

 - Make the most of your personal productivity tools.